fossasia/susi_installer/README.md

   --prefix <ARG>   (only with --system) install into <ARG>/lib/SUSI.AI --destdir <ARG>  (only without --system) install into <ARG>
                    defaults to $HOME/SUSI.AI
-  --sudo-cmd <ARG> command to run programs that need root privileges --susi-server-user <ARG> (only with --system)
+  --susi-server-user <ARG> (only with --system)
                    user under which the susi server is run, default: _susiserver --dev            use development branch